Those who stayed hope to make Michigan a national champion

 ANN ARBOR, Mich.
 (AP) — Those who stay will be champions has been a Michigan football mantra for generations, dating to Bo Schembechler saying those six words to his first team in 1969.

-The two-time defending Big Ten-champion Wolverines, scheduled to play their spring game Saturday, are thrilled many key players chose to stay this season in the hopes of handling unfinished business.
+The two-time defending Big Ten champion Wolverines, who played their spring game Saturday, are thrilled many key players chose to stay this season in the hopes of handling unfinished business.

 Jim Harbaugh’s last two teams beat rival Ohio State, went on to win conference championship games and lose in the College Football Playoffs.